 - Roadmaps for tracking down information and how the investigation will proceed.

-The proposal should include a budget that enumerates costs associated with, for example, travel, accessing and copying documents, transcription services and equipment rental.
+The proposal should include a budget that describes costs for reporting, travel, accessing and copying documents, transcription services and equipment rental.

 CRITERIA FOR RANKING GRANTS FOR APPROVAL: